AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onboarding.md

 -  *Which version of Commerce do you use?* - Select the `currency` that your store operates in.

--  *Is your store based in the European Union?* - If you answer `Yes` to this question, [!DNL Adobe] host your Data Warehouse and all of your data in the European Union, in compliance with GDPR.
+-  *Is your store based in the European Union?* - If you answer `Yes` to this question, Adobe host your Data Warehouse and all of your data in the European Union, in compliance with GDPR.

 ## Database settings